All dogs need toys to keep their brains and bodies busy.

 To use the toy, you simply stuff it full of treats, kibble, or a pet-safe spread and let your dog try to figure out how to get the delicious reward inside.

-- FETCH TOY: The KONG Classic's unpredictable bounce makes for exciting games of fetch and other...
+- Fetch and Chew Toy: The KONG Classic's unpredictable bounce makes for exciting games of fetch and...

-- GREAT FOR STUFFING: The stuffable KONG Classic is even more enticing when stuffed with kibble,...
+- Stuffing: The stuffable KONG Classic is even more enticing when treat filled with bits of kibble,...

 Features: The KONG Wobbler — like most other KONG toys — is designed to not only be fun, but safe and durable too.